sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

     <img src="https://sourcegraphstatic.com/docs/images/batch_changes/quickstart/browser_publish_select_changesets.png" class="screenshot">
 1. Choose the "Publish changesets" action from the dropdown.
     <img src="https://sourcegraphstatic.com/docs/images/batch_changes/quickstart/browser_publish_select_action.png" class="screenshot">
 1. Click **Publish changesets**.
 You'll be prompted to confirm.
-You may also choose to publish as draft changeset(s), if the code host supports it.
+You may also choose to publish your changeset(s) as draft(s), if the code host supports it.
     <img src="https://sourcegraphstatic.com/docs/images/batch_changes/quickstart/browser_publish_confirm.png" class="screenshot">
 1. Click **Publish**, and wait for an alert to appear (it may take a couple seconds).
 1. Sit tight---once it's done, the page should update, and you should see something like this: